 To complement your preparation for the upcoming exam, check the following links:

 Why talk about inclusive growth?
 (Chief Editor’s Desk) There is a gap between the pace and pattern of growth in India.
-The country’s progress on various fronts has not been translated into overall improvement in life of poor and marginalized sections of society.
-India’s rank on UNDP’s Human development Index is 135 which substantiate this fact.
+The country’s progress on various fronts has not been translated into an overall improvement in life of poor and marginalized sections of society.
+India’s rank on UNDP’s Human Development Index is 135 which substantiate this fact.
 There is a need to share the benefits of the growth process.
 The concept was first envisaged in the Eleventh five year plan document and the 12th plan document highlighted this agenda.

 Governmental Schemes and Policies for Inclusive Growth

 - MUDRA (Micro Units Development and Refinance Agency)Bank

 - Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA)